 The objective of this module is to introduce students to advanced topics in macroeconometrics to enhance independent research.
 Examples of active topics of research will be provided using examples during the lectures.
 In order to take part in the module students must have good knowledge of basic time series econometrics and so the module builds upon standard MSc training.
 Students should also have a working knowledge of MATLAB (hence pre-requisite EC886).
 Some examples will also be provided in Ox.
-A basic overview of topics to be covered:

 Total contact hours: 15